-Tall building experts gathered recently at CAF to discuss how high structures can possibly be built and if building tall is really the best solution for the future.
+Tall building experts gathered at CAF to discuss how high structures can possibly be built and if building tall is really the best solution for the future.

-By Jessica Cilella, Web Editor
+by Jessica Cilella, Web Editor

 Is there a limit to how tall a building can be built?
 Structurally, experts say, the answer is no. But limitations lie in social, economic and political issues.